This is semi-supine. It’s the position we use to practise what we call “active rest”.

 Active rest is time out for you to take care of yourself for just a few minutes a day.

-This is semi-supine.
-Also known as “active rest”, it’s a way to take time for you.
-This position is great for releasing muscles in the lower back and shoulders, and a lie down during the day gives the inter-vertebral discs a chance to rehydrate.
+This position is great for releasing tight muscles, especially in the lower back and shoulders.
 Having some quiet focused time each day helps if you tend to get wound up or anxious too.

 15‐20 minutes a day would be great, but even 5 minutes is helpful to help reset your background levels of muscular tension.

 - Lie on the floor on a mat with your head (not your neck) on some paperbacks (you will need an Alexander Technique lesson to give you the right height for you but try 3-4 thin books to get you started).
 Tempting though it is, your bed isn’t firm enough to support your back well.
 The same goes for using a pillow instead of books.

 - Your knees bent, legs hip width apart, the feet about a foot from the buttocks

 - Your hands resting somewhere on your stomach area

 So now I am lying down, what next?

 The name “active rest” refers to this practice being relaxing, but it’s not about going to sleep.
 You are doing active thinking about your body to bring about gradual change i.e. to make you less tense and have more body awareness.
 This is training your nervous system so that you will more relaxed when up and about and moving too.